 ON-POINT MUNCHIES IN LA

-Top Round’s Black & Blue (a roast beef sandwich with black pepper, blue cheese, and caramelized onions); the rattlesnake and rabbit sausage sandwich from Wurstküche; Artisan House’s spicy chicken; ramen with extra backfat from Daikokuya; al pastor truck tacos; and Dunbarton Blue, a Wisconsin blue-veined cheddar from The Cheese Store of Silverlake.
+Top Round’s Black & Blue (a roast beef sandwich with black pepper, blue cheese, and caramelized onions); the rattlesnake and rabbit sausage sandwich from Wurstküche; Artisan House’s spicy chicken [alas, now closed]; ramen with extra backfat from Daikokuya; al pastor truck tacos; and Dunbarton Blue, a Wisconsin blue-veined cheddar from The Cheese Store of Silverlake.

 ‘FRANK,” A SOUS-CHEF IN CHELSEA, NEW YORK CITY

 The first thing I ever made was a box of Betty Crocker cookie brownies.
 I used about a quarter ounce of total garbage in about a half pound of butter—they tasted like I dipped chocolate in my mum’s herb garden, then charred it.
 I realized later I burnt the butter, hence the flavor problems (obvious now, but I was still young).
 I still prefer making brownies and cookies because of those days.
 Not only do they taste great, but they also remind me of simpler times.
 Nostalgia is a big part of cooking for me in a lot of ways, and it’s no exception when it comes to cannabis-laced foods.
 I do make the occasional entrée with it: I find the flavor of good pot oil actually can contribute to some dishes, like a pesto or autumn vegetable glaze.
 Pot as an ingredient is a tricky flavor.
 You can either try to hide the heavy herbal woodiness or you can join it.
 When you’re trying to make a savory dish you should cave to the earthiness and work with it.
 I like it in dense, heavy meals: meatloaf and “green” mashed potatoes, for example, ribs and black-eyed peas tossed with a little oil right before you plate it.